Parent Body Physically manipulated soy-ink print on tissue, chalk and clay pigments, chrome metal, water, clamp.

 Installation views: The Geological Unconscious, Hypha HQ, London.
 2025.

-Hill’s sculptural print installation Parent Body uses scanning electron microscope imagery of samples recently returned from asteroid Bennu.
-The data features details of carbon-rich and organic ‘nano-globules’ which are theorised as being ‘proto-cells’ and speak of astro-geological-biological lineages across deep space and cosmological time.
-In the sense that stone stores a memory of deep, cosmic time, brain cells are not the only things that hold memories, or respond to stimuli or thought.
-Sentience is referenced via Gaston Bachelard’s idea of water being the eye of the landscape.
+and cosmological time.
+Sentience is evoked via Gaston Bachelard’s idea of water being the eye of the landscape.
 A drop of water falls into a pool on the ground, whose reflection extends the interior space of the sculpture into a hydrous, rippling mirror world: an eye at the stone’s interior, looking into its parent-body water world.
-The cave-like entrance, provides an embodied experience of the data and invites intimate contemplation of expanded scales.
+(Current evidence suggests Bennu is a fragment of a larger, parent body water world).
+The cavernous formation invites a looking into – evoking the inner space of memory.
+The sculpture provides an embodied experience of the data and invites intimate contemplation of expanded scales.
+The ambiguous rock-like yet flowing forms echo the words of Jeffrey Jerome Cohen ‘stone is fluid when viewed within its proper duration’.
+Hill's large-scale prints evolve and can adapt to various exhibition spaces and contexts.